Solar neutrino: Key contributing astrophysicists

 Wolfgang Pauli was the first to suggest the idea of a particle such as the neutrino existing in our universe in 1930.
 He believed such a particle to be completely massless.
 This was the belief amongst the astrophysics community until the solar neutrino problem was solved.

-Frederick Reines, from the University of California at Irvine, and George A. Cowan were the first astrophysicists to detect neutrinos in 1956.
+Frederick Reines, from the University of California at Irvine, and Clyde Cowan were the first astrophysicists to detect neutrinos in 1956.
 They won a Nobel Prize in Physics for their work in 1995.

 Raymond Davis and John Bahcall are the pioneers of solar neutrino studies.
 While Bahcall never won a Nobel Prize, Davis along with Masatoshi Koshiba won the Nobel Prize in Physics in 2002 after the solar neutrino problem was solved for their contributions in helping solve the problem.

 Pontecorvo, known as the first astrophysicist to suggest the idea neutrinos have some mass and can oscillate, never received a Nobel Prize for his contributions due to his passing in 1993.

 Arthur B. McDonald, a Canadian physicist, was a key contributor in building the Sudbury Neutrino Observatory (SNO) in the mid 1980s and later became the director of the SNO and leader of the team that solved the solar neutrino problem.
 McDonald, along with Japanese physicist Kajita Takaaki both received a Nobel Prize for their work discovering the oscillation of neutrinos in 2015.